-While that will get you there understand that most GMAT combinatorics problems are more about being familiar with combinatorics than any really heavy duty math.
-That is because the number of people who are taking the GMAT are generally more familiar with Algebra or Geometry.
+While that will get you there, understand that most GMAT combinatorics problems are more about being familiar with combinatorics than any really heavy-duty math.
+That is because the GMAT cohort (the number of people who are taking the GMAT) are generally more familiar with Algebra or Geometry.

 Let’s take a look at this problem.
 John’s having a movie night.
 We need to ask ourselves a series of pivot questions.
 How many different movies can John show first?

-Well there’s 12 movies, he could show any of the 12.
+Well, there are 12 movies, he could show any of the 12.
 Leaving 11 movies to be shown second, any of 11.
 10, 9.
 So the answer is 12x11x10x9 or 11,880.
 But even this math is a lot to do.
 Notice that by walking it through as a story, as a narrative, we don’t need to cancel out the 7 6 5 4 3 2 1.
 We don’t need to worry about division or anything else.
-We just know that there’s 4 movies and each time, each step we take, there’s one less movie available.
-Here we have this product 12 times 11 times 10 times 9, but we don’t really want to be forced to process this and so we can look for features that allow us to skip doing that heavy math.
+We just know that there are 4 movies and each time, each step we take, there’s one less movie available.
+Here we have this product 12 times 11 times 10 times 9, but we don’t really want to be forced to process this.
+Hence, we can look for features that allow us to skip doing that heavy math.

 We’ve got this really neat triangular shape in the answer choices where each answer has a different number of digits in it.
 12, 11, 10, 9, we can look at and say on average each one’s about 10.
 The 9 and the 12 sort of compensate, but overall we’re going to have something that’s close to 10 times 10 times 10 times 10.